EddieKarlsen/SelfDrivingRobot/README.md

    these chosen individuals are used as perants for the other individuals in the next generation following whats called crossover and mutation.
 4. Repeating the process over multiple generations until the maximum generations has been meet

-## Planed improvments
+## Planned improvements
-- change the selection method to an tournament based one as the current Elitism has a high probability for surviorbias
+- change the selection method to an tournament based one as the current Elitism has a high probability for survivor bias
 - increase the readability
-- implent a better method for tracking energy usage
+- implement a better method for tracking energy usage
-- make the sensors more rialistic as the current variant dosnt take into account such as noice
+- make the sensors more rialistic as the current variant dosnt take into account such as noise
 - change the engine logic to a pwm based system